Continually Updated Clinical Reference

 Treatment

-If treatment is indicated, carbamazepine is often the first medication to be tried, and seizures usually are well controlled.
+If treatment is indicated, carbamazepine or oxcarbazepine is often the first medication to be tried, and seizures usually are well controlled.
 Once-a-day administration may be the only regimen needed to control seizures.
-Other reported effective AEDs include phenobarbital, phenytoin, valproic acid, clonazepam, clobazam, gabapentin, and sulthiame.
+Other reportedly effective AEDs include phenobarbital, phenytoin, valproic acid, clonazepam, clobazam, levetiracetam, and gabapentin.
+[36]

 Duration of treatment may be shorter in some cases than epilepsy in general, and AEDs may be discontinued successfully in patients with normal EEG findings who have been seizure free for more than 2 years.